This manual uses several conventions to highlight certain words and phrases and draw attention to specific pieces of information.

 The first sentence highlights the particular key cap to press.
 The second highlights two sets of three key caps, each set pressed simultaneously.

-If source code is discussed, class names, methods, functions, variable names and returned values mentioned within a paragraph will be presented as above, in Mono-spaced Bold.
-For example:
+If source code is discussed, class names, methods, functions, variable names and returned values mentioned within a paragraph will be presented as above, in Mono-spaced Bold

 Proportional Bold